A Greenville, TX AC Repair technician and a homeowner

 • Seizures

 Refrigerant has a very faint odor, and you might not see the leak happening.
 However, refrigerant poisoning does not discriminate.
 Your first priority needs to be receiving medical attention.
-Then, you should contact 1-800-Plumber +Air of Northwest Houston to resolve the leak and make your central air conditioning unit stronger than before.
+Then, you should contact 1-800-Plumber +Air of Greenville to resolve the leak and make your central air conditioning unit stronger than before.

 a truck is parked in front of a car